 A great on-line retailer is Fingerhut.
 Fingerhut carries everything from electronics and computers to clothing and appliances.
-They have over 500,000 products across dozens of categories.
+They have over 700,000 products across dozens of name-brand categories like Samsung, Kitchenaid, LG, Apple and many more.
 In addition to carrying a variety of brand name products they provide an opportunity for consumers to build their credit history.

 Extra Tip: Shopping Cart Trick

 You may have heard of the “shopping cart trick” over the Internets.
 If not, the “shopping cart trick” allows people to obtain a credit card without a hard credit inquiry on your credit reports.

 Retailers offering accounts without the need for a hard credit inquiry often extend credit to people with low credit scores.
 The reason people with bad credit get approved is that some companies pre-approve you when you add items to your online shopping cart, without actually pulling a hard credit inquiry.
 Instead, a “soft pull” on your credit report is done.

 There are a few steps you need to follow for the shopping cart trick to work: